<dependency>

 </JsonTemplateLayout>

-for the added new fields are String
+The default format for the added new fields are String.

 One can also provide JSON-formatted additional fields: